rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 ```

 If the callbacks cancel or the callback runner doesn't set the stack,
-then our update will still be set.
+then the update will still be set.
-If the callbacks or the callback runner does set the stack, then our
+If the callbacks or the callback runner set the stack, then the use of
 set_stack doesn't matter.